cantu1728/pipes-zmq4/README.md

 #### Echo (REP/REQ)

 The "echo" executable emulates an echo server.
-The client first connect to the echo server and waits for console input (stdin).
-The client socket will send console message to the server and wait back the echo reply from the server.
-It then prints back this reply to the console (stdout).
+The client first connects to the echo server and waits for console input (stdin).
+The client socket will send console message to the server and wait back for the reply from the server.
+It then prints back the echo reply to the console (stdout).

 #### SUB (PUB/SUB)